sodbaveka/wp_website_on_aws_infrastructure/README.md

 I created this repository as a lab to discover wordpress, docker, aws infrastructure and services.

 My project as a learner is to create a wordpress website using docker, on aws infrastructure.
+Wordpress website take advantage of aws services like S3, RDS ans EFS.
+I realized a VPN between on-premise private subnet and aws private subnet too.

 The purpose of the yaml file 'sodbaveka_aws_full_infrastructure.yaml' is to build the infrastructure using AWS CloudFormation...from scratch.

-It takes care of :
+Code takes care of :
  * Create network
      * Create VPC
      * Create subnets in new VPC